apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Saints turn to rookie QB Rattler with Carr injured**
+**NFL Fantasy 2024 Start 'Em, Sit 'Em: Quarterbacks for Week 6**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/41704881/saints-rookie-qb-spencer-rattler-start-vs-buccaneers-derek-carr-injured).
+You can read more about it [here](https://www.nfl.com/news/nfl-fantasy-2024-start-em-sit-em-quarterbacks-for-week-6).

 ## Requirements
 - Python 3.8